Büşra Katipoğlu

 Büşra Katipoğlu (born January 17, 1992) is a Turkish judoka competing in the -63 kg division.
 She is a member of İstanbul Büyükşehir Belediyesi S.K.
 She is a student of Bülent Ecevit University in Zonguldak.
-She has qualified for the 2016 Olympics in the women's judo under 63 kg division.
+She qualified for the 2016 Olympics in the women's judo under 63 kg division.

 She won the bronze medal at the 2015 IJF Grand Prix in Tashkent, Uzbekistan.
 At the 2015 IJF Grand Prix in Qingdao, China, she became silver medalist.

 In 2016, she took the bronze medal at the Grand Slam in Baku, Azerbaijan.